The Mangels/Pflugeisens of Tarnow in the US, Poland, and Austria; The Silver/Leibens of Russia and the US

 The Escape of Julius and Rosie Steinfeld to Switzerland

 Julius and Rosie decided to emigrate in May or June 1938.
-They didn’t see any chance continuing to live in Austria.
+They didn’t see any chance of continuing to live in Austria.
 They tried to convince Aron and Rebekka to join them.
 Aron insisted that he was an Austrian, and that the current events would not last for a long time.
 Rebekka did not want to leave him alone.
-According to my father, the sisters did not want to emigrate unless all of them could go together and they too thought that this was just another episode of standard Austrian anti-semitism.
+According to my father Karl, the sisters did not want to emigrate unless all of them could go together and they too thought that this was just another episode of standard Austrian anti-semitism.
+The sisters had experienced such Austrian anti-semitism their whole lives.
+For example, in 1901 the mayor of Vienna was a rabid anti-semite (see Sands’s The Ratline).

-Julius observed that those who had to pass this office, were confronted with harrassment and antisemtic attacks, not by Eichmann himself, but by his assistants: Alois Brunner and others.
+Julius observed that those who had to pass this office, were harassed and subject to anti-semitic attacks, not by Eichmann himself, but by his assistants: Alois Brunner and others.
 Some of them were very cruel and even violent.
 Julius observed that during the visit at this office, some people were picked out and disappeared into special rooms.
 Some time later, these people came out, some of them trembling and others with bloodied faces.

-After 2 June 1941, the situation for Jews in unoccupied France deteriorated again.
+After 2 June 1941, the situation for Jews in unoccupied France deteriorated.

-On 27 Sept 41 the German administration staff put a new regulation into effect: The “Erste Judenverordnung” [First Jewish Regulation”, which brought dramatic cuts into the life of Jews in free France.
-From then on, Jews living in unoccupied France were forbidden to return to occupied France, and was decided to establish “ein Judenregister”[a Jewish Register], “Kennzeichnung der jüdischen Geschäfte” [Marking of Jewish shops] and “Erfassung des jüdischen Besitzes” [Acquisition of Jewish property].
+On 27 Sept 41 the German administration staff put a new regulation into effect: The “Erste Judenverordnung” [First Jewish Regulation]”, which brought dramatic cuts into the life of Jews in free France.
+From then on, Jews living in unoccupied France were forbidden to return to occupied France.
+A “ein Judenregister”[a Jewish Register], “Kennzeichnung der jüdischen Geschäfte” [Marking of Jewish shops] and “Erfassung des jüdischen Besitzes” [Acquisition of Jewish property] all followed.

-Around the end of 1941 or the beginning of 1942, Karl and Matthias Steinfeld arrived in Tours.
-It is not clear where they had been before that.
+Around the end of 1941/beginning of 1942, Karl and Matthias Steinfeld arrived in Tours.
 According official documents from 1939/40, Karl was registered in Austria “als abgemeldet nach England” [deemed to have left for England].
 If he really had a permission to emigrate to England, it’s hard to understand why he returned to Central Europe.
 Another question for which Marc Steinfeld has no answer is why Matthias’s wife, Margarete, remained in Vienna.
-She stayed with Margarete stayed with Aron and Anna Rebekka until the end.
+Margarete stayed with Aron and Anna Rebekka until the end.
 (Philippe Sands tell a similar story about his grandparents in East West Street, with very interesting detective work answering the question.)

 The first group crossed with the help of a Schlepper (guide) a branch of the river Rhone near Geneva.
 After crossing the river they were stopped by a soldier of the Swiss Army.
 As he saw the pitiable group he said in broadest Swiss-German: “Eine muess de Afang mache” (Finally, anyone has to start ).
 Against his explicit orders, he didn’t alarm his superiors but decided to let them in and even explained the best way to the next village inside Switzerland, around 5 km off the border.
 He probably saved their lives, since at that time refugees usually were sent back after arresting them just at the border.

-Karl and Mathias unfortunately were less lucky.
+Karl and Mathias were less lucky.
 They decided to go on train from Annemasse to Geneva ( a trip of around 20 minutes).
 In the train there was a raider of the French Police.
 They immediately were taken out of this train and sent to Drancy.
-Shortly thereafter both had been deported to Auschwitz.
+Shortly thereafter both were deported to Auschwitz.

 Results for Poland